How many people are taking Shared Parental Leave?

 This means that if the mother would have been entitled to a higher rate for the first six weeks but uses some of that as Shared Parental Leave, then the lower Shared Parental Leave rate will be payable.

-Leah Waller is a solicitor and Head of the Employment Department at Lennons.
-She undertakes all areas of Employment Law and advises both employees and employers on redundancy, employee restructure, dismissals and employment contracts.
+Lennons undertake all areas of Employment Law and advise both employees and employers on redundancy, employee restructure, dismissals and employment contracts.

 For assistance on employment issues, please contact our Employment department on 01494 773377 or email us at email@example.com.